CHEMeDATA/CHEMeDATA.github.io/projects/allProjectsPresentedSmash.md

 This project will define a list of standard file format for the *Key CHEMeDATA-Schema/Types*.

-The role of a standard for the Key types is to facilitate the visualization.
+The role of a standard for the *Key Types* is to facilitate the visualization of chemistry data.
 For example, many file format code 3D structures of organic compounds.
-Having a defined standard allows the visualizer to rely on a stable basis to visualize all 3D structures.
-If a new format is introduced, the integration in the CHEMeDATA world only requires the author provide a converter to a unique default format.
+Having a defined standard allows the visualizers to rely on a stable basis to visualize any 3D structures.
+If a new format is introduced, the integration in the CHEMeDATA world only requires the author provide a converter to a single format.

 See also *CHEMeDATA-Viewer*.